 As more Gulf developers begin eyeing Southeast Asia—and vice versa—the corridor between regions will shift from quiet interest to full-speed investment.

-At Bayn Works, we’ll be watching this story unfold.
+We’ll be watching this story unfold.
 Because what DAMAC is building isn’t just property—it’s narrative.
 And narrative, especially in Southeast Asia, is becoming a new kind of capital.